cerebral-legacy/cerebral-addons/README.md

 #### when

 When can be used to check input or state for a specific value, truthy or falsy and then run an action chain when the condition is matched.
 To check multiple paths, see the operators section below.
+If no `when.otherwise` condition is provided then an `otherwise` output path will be created for you.

 * `when(path, conditions = { 'true': when.truthy, 'false': when.otherwise })`